 Happiness!
 As the lengthy presentation for the management can not keep up.
 Multitasking also surrounds us with an aura of stress and activity.
 This may seem more impressive from the outside on colleagues than to tackle one task at a time.

 5 Tips: Cheat the multitasking

 - Whoever is aware of the situations in which he or she is easily distracted, can mitigate the negative effects of multitasking.
 For example, by setting fixed dates, where you can deliberately allow distractions, while keeping the inbox locked in other time windows.

-- You should also ask, what do I need this eMail flood for and why do I have to constantly move in the social media platforms?
-Do I feel alone when I am not interacting on the net and receiving no mails or text messages?
-Even a day without internet can lead to many people to social withdrawal symptoms.
+- One should also ask what do I need this for Emailflood and why do I have to constantly navigate the social media platforms?
+Do I feel alone when I am not interacting with the network and receiving no emails or text messages?
+Even a day without the internet can lead to social withdrawal symptoms for many people.

 - It is important to set priorities in your work and to choose what I record and what I do not.
 It's like leafing through a magazine, everyone Article to briefly skim over and then consciously decide what to read.

-- Take an inventory!
-Which communication channels do I use - telephone, eMail, twitter, facebook?
-How can I intelligently filter the flood of information that is collapsing on me?
-Nowadays, individual information management has become very important in the work process - it is about controlling the media mix, which is different for everyone, and not allowing it to be flooded, but specifically selecting the information that you need.
+- Take stock!
+Which communication channels do I use - telephone, Email, Twitter, Facebook?
+How can I intelligently filter the flood of information that is falling on me?
+Individual information management has become very important in the work process nowadays - it is about controlling the media mix, which is different for everyone, and not allowing yourself to be flooded, but rather selecting the information that you need.

 - Difficult tasks should be done consciously with high concentration.
 The small pleasures of multitasking are treated to routine tasks.
 With practice, you can recover the 40% of your time lost through multitasking - and can also work with full mental capacity rather than just being hard-pressed.
 Just try!